How do I get into a career in business?

 The most typical entry-level marketing job is marketing assistant.
 However, depending on the qualifications you take and how impressive you are as a candidate you might be able to start your career in marketing at the next job level up – marketing executive.

 Entry level jobs in market research tend to be aimed at graduates.
 However, you might be able to find a job in a support role at a market research company (eg doing admin or interviewing participants) and work your way up.

-Joe Leverson, a marketing manager who works at GTI Media, comments: ‘I recommend choosing a degree that has an element of business or creativity.
+Joe Leverson, a digital marketing manager, comments: ‘I recommend choosing a degree that has an element of business or creativity.
 A creative degree could be an arts-based subject or something involving writing or design.’
 If you want to work in market research, good degree choices include psychology, social science subjects or those involving lots of maths.

 You can get into marketing with a degree from any university.
 However, if you want to start with a big-name company, a degree from a top university may help you to impress.

 If you wish to take further qualifications as your career develops you can take higher-level CIM training but it’s not necessary to do so.

 You can enter the PR sector with or without a degree, but you will need to show skills such as strong written and verbal communication as well as a real interest in the profession.
 Occasionally employers ask for an A level in English language or literature, and getting experience in your own time is very important.